 Outside of the fact that you could do further damage to your golf cart, you could also put yourself, your employees, and others at risk if you continue to drive a damaged golf cart around.

 Why Golf Cart Maintenance Is So Important

-When maintained properly, golf carts won’t need to be replaced for a long time.
+When appropriately maintained, golf carts won’t need replacing for a long time.
 You can get more life out of your golf carts by making golf cart maintenance a part of your regular operation.

 Read our blog to learn more caring for your golf carts.